 How to Redirect a Web Page in HTML

-To tell website visitors and search engines that your web page has permanently moved to a new location with equivalent content use a 301 redirect.
+To tell search engines and website visitors that your web page has permanently moved to a new location with an equivalent content use a 301 redirect.
 The code “301” is interpreted as “moved permanently”.
 (Learn more about HTTP Status Codes).

 The simplest way to redirect to another URL is to use an HTML <meta> tag with the http-equiv parameter set to “refresh”.
-The content attribute sets the delay before the browser redirects user to the new web page.
-For redirect to occur immediately set this parameter to “0” seconds for the content attribute.
+The content attribute sets the delay before the browser redirects the user to the new web page.
+To redirect immediately, set this parameter to “0” seconds for the content attribute.

-If you want your redirect to occur in an exact time, just define your preferred parameter (in seconds) for the content.
-Let’s consider an example set with 7 seconds redirect time set.
+If you want your redirection to occur in an exact time, just specify your preferred parameter (in seconds) for the content.
+Let’s consider an example, where we set "7" seconds as redirection time.

-Some old browsers don't correctly refresh when you add a quick link.
-In that case you can add an anchor link in order to let the user follow.
+Some old browsers don't refresh correctly when you add a quick link.
+In that case, you can add an anchor link to let the user follow.

 <html> <head> <meta http-equiv="refresh" content="7; url='https://www.w3docs.com'" /> </head> <body> <p>Please follow <a href="https://www.w3docs.com">this link</a>.</p> </body> </html>